danilowoz/sandpack-lint/README.md

 #### 1. Setup eslint

 All the setup is done in the `lint.ts` file, where we install the `eslint` and its rules.
-Also, you can find there the function `lintDiagnos`, which is used to check the code with eslint and generate the proper diagnostics array to the CodeMirrir.
+Also, you can find there the function `lintDiagnostic`, which is used to check the code with eslint and generate the proper diagnostics array to the CodeMirror.

 #### 2. Setup webpack